Isobel Parkin: Career

-Parkin co-lead a team with Sharpe that decoded the full genome for the Brassica nigra, or black mustard plant—research that will advance breeding of oilseed mustard crops and provide a foundation for improved breeding of wheat, canola and lentils.This research was published in the scientific journal Nature Plants in 2020.
+Parkin co-lead a team with Sharpe that decoded the full genome for the Brassica nigra, or black mustard plant—research that will advance breeding of oilseed mustard crops and provide a foundation for improved breeding of wheat, canola and lentils.
+This research was published in the scientific journal Nature Plants in 2020.
 The team used a new genome sequencing technology (Nanopore) that results in very long “reads” of DNA and RNA sequences, providing information for crop breeding that was previously not available.
 The resulting gene assembly for black mustard also helps explain how the black mustard genome differs from those of its close crop relatives—such as cabbage, turnip and canola.
 The team also uncovered the first direct evidence of functional centromeres, structures on chromosomes essential for plant fertility, and detected other previously hard to identify regions of the genome.
 This knowledge provides a foundation for improving crop production.
 They are set to release more sequencing for Sinapis alpa or white mustard.

-Isobel is highly active in the agriculture research community and has co-authored over 130 research publications in her career, over 80 of which have been published in the last 10 years.
-In collaboration with 130 internationally renowned agricultural scientists, Isobel Parkin helped write a book titled Transgenic Plants and Crops, which “provides analyzes of the history, genetics, physiology, and cultivation of over 30 species of transgenic seeds, fruits, and vegetables.”
+Parkin is highly active in the agriculture research community and has co-authored over 130 research publications in her career, over 80 of which have been published in the last 10 years.
+In collaboration with 130 internationally renowned agricultural scientists, she helped write a book titled Transgenic Plants and Crops, which “provides analyzes of the history, genetics, physiology, and cultivation of over 30 species of transgenic seeds, fruits, and vegetables.”
 Parkin says the goal of her genomics work is to improve the lot of farmers.